-CSO Quarterly Discharge Reports submitted to the IEPA for calendar year 2019 are on the enclosed thumb drive.
+CSO Quarterly Discharge Reports submitted to the IEPA for calendar year 2020 are on the enclosed thumb drive.

 Humans are not the only ones benefitting from improved water quality.
-This group of ducks represents the increasing diversity of wildlife on the Chicago Area Waterway System.
+This duck represents the increasing diversity of wildlife on the Chicago Area Waterway System.
 Since the District began monitoring fish population in the waterways in the 1970s, the number of fish species has skyrocketed from 10 fish species to 77, including 60 since 2000, drawing birds and other wildlife that are attracted to this increasing amount of fish.

-2019 Water Quality Data for Waterway Systems within the District's Jurisdiction
+2020 Water Quality Data for Waterway Systems within the District's Jurisdiction

-A combination of tour boats, kayakers, and visitors enjoying the beauty of the Chicago Riverwalk, which has experienced an economic resurgence along the main stem of the Chicago River, thanks to the District's treatment initiatives and innovation and renewed public efforts to protect the quality of the water that is home to this uptick in traffic.
+The Chicago River in downtown Chicago has experienced an economic resurgence thanks to the District's treatment initiatives and innovation and renewed public efforts to protect the quality of the water that is home to this uptick in traffic.
 Long considered the city's backyard to Lake Michigan, the attraction of the Chicago River is beginning to rival that famous front yard.